grochedix/twitter/README.md

 * Bootstrap 5.0 + vanilla JS
 * Postgresql 12 on AWS RDS
 * Gunicorn and NGINX as reverse proxy
-* Deployed on an EC2 instance
+* Deployed on an EC2 instance, Ubuntu Server 20.04

 ### Disclaimer:
 The website is not meant to be used as a real social network.
 This code is 100% mine.
 You can inspire yourself from it but please don't copy paste it.